-With tourism on the rise in every country around the world year after year, it’s more important than ever to spread the message that is sustainable tourism.
+With tourism on the rise in many countries around the world year after year, it’s more important than ever to spread the message that is sustainable tourism.

 All of us who call ourselves travelers have a responsibility to the countries, cultures, communities, and environments that we visit during our adventures.
 Being a responsible tourist doesn’t just leave a positive impact on the people and places we encounter, but it also leaves us with both a more fulfilling experience and the knowledge that our adventure didn’t come at someone else’s expense.